dylan050523-boop/leetcode/journey.md

 - asked solution to ai

 30-04-2025

 <12:46pm>
- - will try to solve easy difficulity problems first
+ - will try to solve easy difficulty problems first